 My husband had to go to the veterinarian with the dog, I couldn’t make the trip, and I told him to go without me.
 We had a CB radio at home and in the car, and if he was there already, I could try calling the veterinarian’s office and ask for him.
 Nothing happened anyhow.
 I was still pregnant when he got home.

-The next day he had to go to work, and I had to go to the dealer for work on our car.
-Their young worker who did the customer driving was horrified when he was told to take me home.
+The next day he had to go to work.
+So I had to go to the dealer for work on our car.
+Their young worker, who did the customer driving, was horrified when his boss told him to take me home.
 I was still in labor and huge, but I wasn’t going back to that hospital any time soon.
 We all argued, but finally, he took me home when his boss ordered him to.
-No baby came.
-It waited until daddy got home from work.
-I had been in labor for Andy’s entire birthday.
-I guess it wanted a birthday of its own.

 The first time we took our baby home to New Jersey to show the family we were staying with my mother-in-law and she had given us an old crib for the baby to sleep in while we were there.
-It was bassinet-sized, and we thought it was put together right.
-During the night, she started to scream and wouldn’t stop.
-My mother-in-law yelled upstairs asking if everything was ok and just then Andy yelled at the baby and smacked the side of the crib and the whole thing fell out of the bottom.
+During the night, the baby started to scream and wouldn’t stop.
+My mother-in-law yelled upstairs, asking if everything was ok and just then, Andy yelled at the baby and smacked the side of the crib, and the whole thing fell out of the bottom.
 Instant silence everywhere.
 We were all stunned, the baby, most of all.
-She never made another sound.
+She never made another sound that night.